itscola/DeepAntiCheat/README.md

-# BukkitPluginTemplate
+# DeepAntiCheat (DAC)
-A bukkit plugin template for rapid development.
+A Bukkit plugin for detecting safe(ghost) hacker in server with deeplearning.